 Ref.
-Activity Frequency 1 assist the RMC determine/review the risk appetite; for the approval by AO As required 2 draft the risk management policy for review by RMC As required 3 draft the risk management strategy for review by RMC As required 4 draft the risk management operational plan for review by RMC Annually 5 draft and/or review the fraud prevention plan and strategy for review by RMC As required 6 coordinate and facilitate the assessments As per the Operational Plan 7 consolidate risk identified by the various Risk Champions; As per the Operational Plan 8 Prepare ERM registers, reports and dashboards for submission to the RMC and other roles players; As per the Operational Plan 9 ensure that all risk information is updated; As per the Operational Plan 10 ensure that all IT, fraud, OHS risks are considered as part of the municipality's ERM activities; As per the Operational Plan 11 coordinate the implementation of action plans; As per the Operational Plan 12 ensure that risk assessments are performed and reported to the RMC; and Quarterly 13 avail the approved risk registers to Internal Audit on request.
+Activity Frequency 1 assist the RMC determine/review the risk appetite; for the approval by AO As required 2 draft the risk management policy for review by RMC As required 3 draft the risk management strategy for review by RMC As required 4 draft the risk management operational plan for review by RMC Annually 5 draft and/or review the fraud prevention plan and strategy for review by RMC As required 6 draft and/or review the combined assurance for review by RMC As required 7 draft and/or review the business continuity model for review by RMC As required 8 coordinate and facilitate the assessments As per the Operational Plan 9 consolidate risk identified by the various Risk Champions; As per the Operational Plan 10 Prepare ERM registers, reports and dashboards for submission to the RMC and other roles players; As per the Operational Plan 11 ensure that all risk information is updated; As per the Operational Plan 12 ensure that all IT, fraud, OHS risks are considered as part of the municipality's ERM activities; As per the Operational Plan 13 coordinate the implementation of action plans; As per the Operational Plan 14 ensure that risk assessments are performed and reported to the RMC; and Quarterly 15 avail the approved risk registers to Internal Audit on request.
 Annually